derekalia/playtron/README.md

-# Electron Browser MCP Server
+# MCP Server for Electron Browser

-A standalone MCP (Model Context Protocol) server that provides AI assistants with the ability to control the Electron browser via Chrome DevTools Protocol (CDP).
-Compatible with any MCP client.
+A standalone MCP (Model Context Protocol) server that communicates with the Electron browser via Chrome DevTools Protocol (CDP).
+This server enables AI assistants to control web browsers programmatically through the MCP protocol.

 ## Features